Australia Open: World no. 61 Cornet knocks out two-time grand slam champion Halep to enter QF | Sports-Games

 Simona Halep made a strong comeback in the second set breaking her opponent in the very first game, but was broken back in the second game.
 Cornet broke Halep for the second time in the second set to take a 3-1 lead.
 In the very next game Halep made yet another comeback by breaking Cornet's serve.
 From there on there was no looking back as she won all the games to take the set 6-3, making it one set apiece.
 In the third and final set it was a neck-to-neck battle as both players held their serves to stay level at 3-3.
 In the seventh game Cornet broke Halep to nose ahead and from there on she went on to hold all her serves to win the third and final set 6-4.

-World number 61 Cornet will take on American 27th seed Danielle Collins for a place in the quarterfinals.
+World number 61 Cornet will take on American 27th seed Danielle Collins in the quarterfinals.
 (ANI)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)